 Incoming students (including transfer students), current students, and students who are returning from leaves of absence or study abroad experiences are welcome to apply to live in Writers House.

-Our online Writers House application will be available soon for current students.
+Our online Writers House application will be available under the Speciality Housing Application on your Symplicity homepage.
 Check out the Housing webpage for updates about when and how to apply.

 Writers house Frequently asked questions